 We all love going to French markets.
-The array of misshapen and sometimes eccentric items (and that’s just the customers); the banter between stallholders and customers; the sight of French people in pursuit of that most serious of pastimes, eating; the cafés where old boys wearing berets are already sinking glasses of red wine at 10 a.m. – all these things are quintessentially French.
+The array of misshapen and sometimes eccentric items; the banter between stallholders and customers; the sight of French people in pursuit of that most serious of pastimes, eating; the cafés where old men wearing berets are already sinking glasses of red wine at 10 a.m. – all these things are quintessentially French.

 Winter markets and summer markets occupy different planets.
 In winter, the customers are mostly local French people, muffled up in scarves and hats against the biting wind.
 A hard core of stallholders sells seasonal vegetables freshly dug from the frosty ground and locally produced goats’ cheeses, sausages and pâtés.
 In summer, their ranks are swelled by hawkers of tourist souvenirs, straw hats and overpriced imported asparagus to holidaymakers conspicuous by their leisure clothes and peeling noses (except for this August, when few visitors will go away with a tan).

 After 13 years here, I know that some markets are simply better than others.
 Here are my top 8 from around the immediate region, in alphabetical order: